 In Germany in 1257, Richard of Cornwall was elected King of Germany, Rudolf l of Habsburg was born in 1218, he was King of Germany from 1273 to 1291.
 Hamburg and Lubeck formed an alliance in 1241 which eventually became the Hanseatic League which Kings Lynn (known then as Bishop's Lynn) was a member.
 In 1284 there was a great fire in Hamburg which destroyed most of the city.

-Dennis made a wooden display box for the skull with a Perspex cover and it is now on display in the visitor centre.
+Dennis made a wooden display box for the skull with a Perspex cover and it is now on display in the visitor centre at the mill.
 Lights have now been added to the display cabinet, giving a better view of the skull bone.

 In August 2021 we looked into DNA testing to find out if hair and eye colour could be found, and where in the world the person was from.
 We were advised that its very unlikely enough Nuclear DNA would be available in this type and age of bone.
-With this information and the high cost (£1,000) we decided not to pursue this at the moment, but with constant advances in DNA science, we will keep this under review for the future.
+Bearing this in mind with the high cost (£1,000) we decided not to pursue this at the moment, but with constant advances in DNA science, we may consider it in the future.

 Graham Bartlett Interactive Plan EDP Skull Article EDP HLF Article